Towards a Coq-verified Chain of Esterel Semantics: Kernel Esterel

-Kernel Esterel deals with \emph{pure signals}, i.e., shared objects that only carry a \emph{presence/absence status}.
-The data values available in the full language are not supported in the kernel.
-This is not really a limitation: the development of Esterel semantics and compilers has shown that dealing with shared data values can be done in much the same way as dealing with the pure signals to which they are attached.
+The status of a signal can be tested by a ``\Tif{S}{$p$}{$q$}'' statement (the keyword is \id{present} in \cite{Berry:ConstructiveSemanticsOfPureEsterel} and Esterel~v5, but we use \id{if} here as in Esterel~v7).
+In this paper, we shall also allow test for signal absence, which simply exchanges the \id{if} branches; this is not indispensable but simplifies the presentation.

-A Kernel Esterel program $P$ is defined by an \emph{interface}, which defines the set $\cal I$ of \emph{input signals} and the set $\cal O$ \emph{output} signals, and a \emph{body}, which is an executable statement.
-An \emph{event} is defined as a map from a set of signals to $\{+,-\}$ (or $\{+,-,\bot\}$ for the constructive cases), where $+$ stands for presence and $-$ for absence.
-The execution of the program consists of successive \emph{reactions} to \emph{input events} $I$ that generate \emph{output events} $O$ according to the execution of the body.
-The body is stateful, as for a finite automaton but in a much richer way.
+In actual implementations, instants are externally determined by the environment when it sends input; what is important is that the real time of a reaction is sufficiently small w.r.t. the timing constraints of the controlled process for the semantics to be preserved.
+Implementations may rely on atomic calls of a C function implementing the global program behavior (as for Esterel v5), on circuit clock cycles for translation to hardware (as for Esterel v7), on execution of atomic-by-construction JavaScript code (as for HipHop), or even on appropriately synchronized execution of a distributed program provided interference between I/O and execution is avoided, as in Lingua Franca~\cite{LinguaFranca}.
+Since they do not interfere with the semantics, these practical implementations are outside the scope of this paper.

-The \emph{synchrony hypothesis} stipulates that reactions have no duration: inputs do not vary in the instant and outputs are produced instantly.
-To stress that point, we call reactions {\em instants} from now on.
-The synchrony hypothesis guarantees non-interference between inputs and computations, which is the key to determinism.
-In actual implementations, instants are externally determined and the conceptually instantaneous execution may be implemented by hardware clock cycles, atomic execution of software code, or even appropriately synchronized distributed execution of a distributed programs provided interference between I/O and execution is avoided.
-This is outside the scope of this paper.
+\begin{remark} In Full Esterel, signal can carry data values that are not available in the kernel.
+This is not really a limitation: the development of Esterel semantics and compilers has shown that dealing with shared data values can be done in much the same way as dealing with the pure signals that carry them~\cite{CompilingEsterel}.
+The only difference is that knowing the value of a valued signal requires the resolution of all emitters to combine the individual values emitted by the active emitters using a user-specified associative and commutative function.
+This means that the value of a valued signal depends on the status of all emitters, which is exactly the same thing as for determining the absence of a pure signal.
+Of course, one also need to add data dependencies, but this is as for any classical language.
+Nevertheless, as said before, we have not yet handled valued signals in the Coq proof. \end{remark}